filerjs/filer/README.md

 #### Filer.Path<a name="FilerPath"></a>

 The node.js [path module](http://nodejs.org/api/path.html) is available via the `Filer.Path` object.
-It is identical to the node.js version with the following differences:
+It is identical to the node.js (see [https://github.com/browserify/path-browserify](https://github.com/browserify/path-browserify)) version with the following differences:

-* No notion of a current working directory in `resolve` (the root dir is used instead)
+* The CWD always defaults to `/`
+* No support for Windows style paths
+* Additional utility methods (see below)

 ```javascript
 var path = Filer.Path;